A Social Network Analysis of Occupational Segregation: Social welfare

 We first show a plot of $\Delta\Pi^{G}(1,\mu_{G})$ as a function of $\mu_{G}$ for different values of $\alpha$.
 This function illustrates the payoff evaluation that a Green individual makes when deciding on its occupation.
 If $\Delta\Pi^{G}(1,\mu_{G})>(<)0$, then the Green individual prefers $A$ ($B$) if she beliefs that all Reds choose $A$ and fraction $\mu_{G}$ of Greens choose $A$.
 Clearly, in an equilibrium it should hold that either $\Delta \Pi^{G}(1,0)<0$ or $\Delta\Pi^{G}(1,\mu_{G})=0$.

 The plot is displayed in Figure \ref{figDPg1}.
 This plot nicely illustrates the workings of the model.
 First, note that for $\alpha=.5$, $\Delta\Pi ^{G}(1,\mu_{G})$ is clearly negative, so given that the Reds choose $A,$ the Greens prefer $B$ and complete segregation is an equilibrium.
 However, $\Delta\Pi^{G}(1,\mu_{G})$ increases with $\alpha$, such that for $\alpha>.5904\equiv\hat{\alpha}$, we have that $\Delta\Pi^{G}(1,0)>0$ and complete segregation is not an equilibrium anymore.
-In that case, there is a unique partial equilibrium.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt $\Delta\Pi^{G}(1,\mu_{G})$ is not monotonically decreasing for very large $\alpha$, which implies that Assumption \ref{assemployment} is violated.
+In that case, there is a unique partial segregation equilibrium.\footnote{$\Delta\Pi^{G}(1,\mu_{G})$ is not monotonically decreasing for very large $\alpha$, which implies that Assumption \ref{assemployment} is violated.
 Nonetheless, there is still a unique equilibrium for all values of $\alpha$.}

 If $\alpha<.5904$ we have complete segregation as an equilibrium.
-In that case Proposition \ref{prop4b} gives us the employment rates and wages.\ Employment rates are given by:
+In that case the equilibrium employment rates and the wages are characterized by the Proposition \ref{prop4b}.\ Given our parameterization, employment rates are given by:

 Wages have a particular simple form in the case of complete segregation, being $w_{A}(1,0)=\theta\alpha$ and $w_{B}(1,0)=\theta(1-\alpha)$.
 Therefore, if we define the wage gap as $G(\mu_{R},\mu_{G})=1-w_{B}(\mu_{R},\mu_{G})/w_{A} (\mu_{R},\mu_{G})$, then the wage gap under complete segregation is $G(1,0)=2-1/\alpha$.
 Note that at $\alpha=\hat{\alpha}=.5904$, we have